 Sebastian joined Watsi on September 20th, 2016.
-Six years ago, Sebastian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sebastian's most recent donation supported Kimberly, a 5-month-old baby girl from Bolivia, to fund surgery to heal her heart condition.
+Seven years ago, Sebastian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sebastian's most recent donation supported Luana, a beautiful toddler from Bolivia, to fund life-saving cardiac surgery.

 Sebastian has funded healthcare for 92 patients in 14 countries.